geoconnections-rjc/RLC_DOCS/docs/cost_of_ownership.md

 **Down Payment:** Specify the down payment amount on the replacement loan for each system.

-##30 Year Savings
+##N Year Savings

-**Total Savings (After 30 Years):** The calculated savings associated with purchasing the GSHP system as opposed to the conventional heating and cooling system over a 30-year time period.
+**Total Savings (After N Years):** The calculated savings associated with purchasing the GSHP system as opposed to the conventional heating and cooling system over a 30-year time period.

-The total savings after 30 years includes the original cost of the equipment (as part of the original home mortgage payment), estimated inflation rates for the cost of energy (specified on the **FUEL INFLATION and INSTALLATION COSTS** section of this page), and the life cycle cost for both types of equipment (specified on the **EQUIPMENT REPLACEMENT DETAILS** section of this page).
+The total savings after N years includes the original cost of the equipment (as part of the original home mortgage payment), estimated inflation rates for the cost of energy (specified on the **FUEL INFLATION and INSTALLATION COSTS** section of this page), and the life cycle cost for both types of equipment (specified on the **EQUIPMENT REPLACEMENT DETAILS** section of this page).
 Life cycle costs are only considered when the **Account for System Life Cycle** box is checked and appropriate data is supplied.

 ##Cost of Ownership Analysis